aritro66/scratch-clone/README.md

 - Move Sprite in X direction
 - Move Sprite in Y direction
 - Move Sprite in X and Y direction
-- Rotate Sprite in both directions
+- Rotate Sprite in both clockwise and anticlockwise directions
 - Change Sprite poition and send it anywhere on the screen
 - Replay the motion